 The more we seek to expand our appreciation of birds by investing time to stop and learn the art of being still and deliberately connecting with and tuning into our surroundings, the sooner we gain the skills to identify and see birds nearby by hearing their calls and watching their peculiar movement and characteristic shape.

 Like all learned skills it takes time and commitment, but the fruit of it is much more than just learning about birds.
-There’s the bush and forest setting, the wild flowers and plants, other native animals and reptiles, the dappling of the sun through the trees, the cool fresh breeze trembling the leaves in the trees, refreshing upon the face and of course the quiet solitude but for the joyful calls of birds.
+The bush and forest setting, the wild flowers and plants, other native animals and reptiles, the dappling of the sun through the trees, the cool fresh breeze trembling the leaves in the trees, refreshing upon the face and of course the quiet solitude but for the joyful calls of birds.
 It is all part of one’s mindful experience which many have heard referred to as smelling the roses.

 Being alone with myself and God in the forest is therapy and healing for me, restoring and revitalizing my spirit and body.
 Birding is healthy and assists longevity.
-Check out my page on the benefits of birding.
+Check out my page on the Benefits of Birding.

 Our Creator God says “Be quiet [and still, so you can tune into to my presence] and know [experience the reality and wonder] of me, your God.”
 Extracted from Psalm 46:10.

 “Fix your thoughts on what is true, and honorable, and right, and pure, and lovely, and admirable.
 Think about things that are excellent and worthy of praise. . .then the God of peace will be with you.” – Philippians 4:8

 NOTE: All photos, videos and music used on this website are photographed, composed, performed by the site owner and remains his copyrighted property, unless otherwise stated.
-The use of any material that is not original material of the site owner is duly acknowledged as such. © W. A. Hewson 2015, 2016, 2017, 2018
+The use of any material that is not original material of the site owner is duly acknowledged. © W. A. Hewson 2015, 2016, 2017, 2018, 2019, 2020, 2021, 2022.